V/H/S/Halloween: "Home Haunt"

 Keith loves setting up an elaborate haunted house with his wife Nancy and son Zack in their home every Halloween, but the now-teenage Zack no longer wants to participate in the family tradition.
 Keith convinces Zack to go to the store to pick up some items for the house.
 Keith sneaks into the back and finds a record called "Halloween Horrors", which he steals.
 Keith opens his haunted house for the neighborhood, playing the record.
 The music from the record causes supernatural occurrences, including the record bursting into flames and the lights going out, making everyone panic and flee in terror.

-The monsters from the decorations suddenly come to life, each new room containing different types of monsters, killing most of the attendees.
+The monsters from the decorations suddenly come to life, killing most of the attendees.
 Zack, Keith and Nancy manage to survive and escape from the house, only for a witch to fly out and grab Zack's camera.
 The witch proceeds to massacre children who are out trick-or-treating.
 The entrance to the haunted house, which is shaped like a monster's jaws and hands, begins to come to life and break free from the building as the footage ends.

 "Diet Phantasma" — Mid-credit scene

 Subject 47 is seen in a commercial for Diet Phantasma.
 The commercial reveals that the soda is made from actual poltergeists.
-At first, 47 seems back to normal, but she drinks from a can and recites the product's slogan as her voice deepens and her eyes go solid white.
+At first, 47 seems back to normal, but as she drinks from a can and recites the product's slogan, her voice deepens and her eyes go solid white.